The Bankrate promise

 Graduate federal loan limits

-Students working on a graduate or professional degree can borrow up to $20,500 per year in Direct Unsubsidized Loans, with a lifetime maximum of $138,500 (including any federal loans borrowed during undergraduate school).
-If a borrower hits the graduate loan limit and needs to borrow more, they can take out a federal grad PLUS loan, up to the cost of attendance.
+Students working on a graduate or professional degree can borrow up to $20,500 per year in Direct Unsubsidized Loans, with a lifetime maximum of $138,500 up to $65,000 in subsidized loans (including any federal loans borrowed during undergraduate school).
+If a borrower hits the graduate loan limit and needs to borrow more, they can take out a federal grad PLUS loan, up to the total cost of attendance.

 |Type of loan||Loan limit|